myst-lang/myst/SYNTAX.md

 Also note that the result of logical operations is not a boolean `true` or `false`, but rather the value that determined the result.
 For example, the expression `1 && 1` returns the integer `1`, and the expression `nil || "hello"` returns the string "hello", because integers and strings are truthy values.

-# Assignments
+## Assignments

-Assignments in Myst come in two forms.
+Assignments in Myst come in two forms: simple assignment and pattern-matched assignment.

+### Simple assignment

 The first is simple assignment as it appears most common languages today, using a single equals sign (`=`) to assign the right-hand-side expression's value to the left-hand-side.
 Myst also supports conditional assignment, multiple assignment, and decompositional assignment, as shown in the examples below.

 ```ruby
 # normal assignment